ashayaan/key_value_store/README.md

 # Data Store Server
 This project implements a Python based multi-client data storage server with transaction support.
-The server allows clients to interact with a data store that supports basic operations like PUT, GET, DELETE, and also transaction management operations like BEGIN, COMMIT, and ROLLBACK.
+The server allows clients to interact with a data store that supports basic operations like PUT, GET, DELETE, and also transaction management operations like start, COMMIT, and ROLLBACK.

 #### Transaction methodology
 I manage the tracking of transaction records using a dictionary structure.
 Within this design, a unique entry is generated in the dictionary for each user, leveraging the thread's exclusive ID as the key.
 This entry corresponds to a stack, which in turn holds the state of the data at the inception of the transaction.
-When a user triggers a transaction using the "BEGIN" command, a fresh stack entry is established specifically for the associated thread's ID.
+When a user triggers a transaction using the "START" command, a fresh stack entry is established specifically for the associated thread's ID.
 As the transaction progresses, I proceed to update the local data reflecting the ongoing transaction.
 In the event of a command's failure, I promptly revert the data's state to that at the outset of the transaction.

 Upon the successful completion of all commands, particularly when the user triggers the "COMMIT" command, I synchronize the global data with the local data store.
 This procedure ensures that all adjustments made to the data become irrevocable.